Skip to content

 We also have a Tutorial on how to set up Test Impact Analysis in a Gradle-based Java project.

-TIA with Maven and JUnit 5
+Maven and JUnit 5

 If you use JUnit 5 (or any test framework built on JUnit 5, e.g., Serenity) for your tests, you can use our teamscale-maven-plugin to easily run TIA in your builds.
 It configures Surefire and Failsafe, so they fetch the list of impacted tests from Teamscale, execute them, and record and upload Testwise Coverage.
 This also works for Spring Boot applications.